garyGitgit/garyGitgit.github.io/pages/projects.md

 <h5>Purpose</h5>
 <p>
 <ul>
-    <li>To develop a 3D interface for better use of smartphones for the elderly</li>
+    <li>To develop a 3D interface with speech recognition for better use of smartphones, such as making phone calls, sending text messages, and informing of weather, for the elderly</li>
 </ul>
 </p>

 <h5>Contribution</h5>
 <p>
 <ul>
-    <li>Designed an overall architecture of a system</li>
+    <li>Designed and developed system architecture</li>
-    <li>Developed a business logic for controlling Speech-To-Text and Text-To-Speech data on Android smartphone and interacting between 3D rendering interface and NLP engine</li>
+    <li>Developed a business logic for controlling and interacting between 3D rendering interface and a NLP engine with STT (Speech-To-Text) and TTS (Text-To-Speech) data on Android smartphones</li>
 </ul>
 </p>
 <h5>Related Materials</h5>